jborean93/omi/README.md

   + Any HTTPS connections will have OpenSSL check the server's certificate like a proper HTTPS connection
   + You still need to tell PowerShell to skip the checks but those skip options are ignored in OMI
   + See [https_validation](docs/https_validation.md) for more details on this topic
++ Also create a slightly customised [libpsrpclient](https://github.com/PowerShell/psl-omi-provider)
+  + This enables WSMan on distributions that Microsoft does not include `libpsrpclient` for
+  + Also allows this fork to fix things that are outside of the OMI codebase

 I am not looking at fixing any underlying problems in this library or work on the server side part of OMI.
 This is purely focusing on improving the experience when using WinRM as a client on non-Windows based hosts within PowerShell.